 You have the right to ask that we send PHI to you at an alternate address.
 For example, you may wish to have your PHI, such as appointment reminders, sent to a P. O. Box or an address different than your home address.
 We must agree to your request so long as we can easily provide it in the format requested.
 To make that request let your UI Wellness or UI EAP provider know of the alternate address.
 The EAP intake information has a place to indicate where and how you would prefer to receive messages.
 You will not need to provide a reason for your request.

 Right to inspect and copy

-For UI Wellness and EAP: You may request a copy of your client record.
+For UI Wellness and UI EAP: You may request a copy of your client record.
 You have the right to receive this copy in electronic format.
-To request a copy, please send a written request to the Director, Organizational Effectiveness, University of Iowa, 121 University Services Building, Iowa City, IA, 52242.
+To request a copy, please send a written request to:

 Right to an accounting of disclosures

-For EAP, your PHI will not be released without your consent.
+For UI EAP, your PHI will not be released without your consent.
 This includes disclosures related to referral or treatment services, disclosures for which you have signed a release and/or emergency disclosures for which you did not consent (see instances of mandatory reporting listed above).
-You may submit your request to your counselor or to the Clinical Administrator of FSS/EAP.
+You may submit your request to your counselor or to the Director of the UIEAP.
 You may be asked to sign a release of information to yourself.
 If you request an accounting more than once during a 12-month period, you may be charged for costs.

 Right to amend

 You have the right to request an amendment of PHI maintained about you in the client record if you think that information is inaccurate or incomplete.
 To request an amendment to your PHI, you should contact the following individuals in the order identified.
 Your request must be in writing: